BluePurplePro/Asus-Vivobook-X542UAR-Hackintosh/README.md

 - Sleep (I don't carry this laptop around, always plug an ethernet cable.
 Feel free to fix sleep function)
 - SD Card Reader (Mine is broken)

+_Known issue(s)_:
+- Rebooting from Windows might break Audio in MacOS.
+The solution is turn off (shutdown) the laptop and turn it on, boot straight to MacOS

 # BIOS Settings (F7 Advanced Mode)
 - **Advanced**
   - Intel Virtualization Technology ~> Enabled